jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

   (b) use or attempt to use his or her licence or certificate of approval for the purpose of exercising, claiming, suggesting, or implying such a power or authority; or
   (c) either orally or in writing describe or refer to himself or herself as a detective or by any other expression or term containing the word detective; or
   (d) wear any article of clothing, badge, or other article, that is likely to cause any member of the public to believe that the holder of the licence or certificate of approval is a constable.
-(3) Every person who contravenes subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $20,000.
+(3) Every person who contravenes subsection (2) commits an offence and is liable on conviction to a fine not exceeding $20,000.

 ### 110 Misleading conduct
 (1) This section applies to the following classes of private security personnel: